bernhardAxonIvy/doc/source/engine-guide/installation/index.rst

 Installing a Licence
 --------------------

-By default a demo licence is installed that allows you to run the |ivy-engine|
+By default the |ivy-engine| is runnnig in demo mode.
-in demo mode.
 You have to install a licence in order to run |ivy-engine| in a production environment.

 .. note::
   The licence file contains the name of the host where the engine is installed